d12frosted/elpa-mirror/melpa/jmt-mode-readme.txt

          The `interpreter-mode-alist` entry is for source-launch files encoded with a shebang.
 [SLS]

-  For a working example of manual installation, see the relevant lines of `http://reluk.ca/.config/emacs/lisp/initialization.el`, and follow the reference there.
+  For a working example of manual installation, see the relevant lines of the file `http://reluk.ca/.config/emacs/lisp/initialization.el` and follow the reference there.

-Changes to Emacs
+Changes made to Emacs

   This package applies monkey patches to the runtime session that redefine parts of built-in packages CC Mode and Font Lock.
 The patches are applied on first entrance to `jmt-mode`.
 Most of them apply